2012 Sangiovese-100% Estate Grown

 Known as "Chianti", Sangiovese is the main grape grown in Italy.
 We selected this slow-ripening grape for its food-friendly nature and easy drinking reputation.
 Our Sangiovese is classic to the core.
 Fruit notes range from dark ripe to fresh-picked cherries, raspberries & red currant.
 Exotic spices and hints of rosewater show in certain seasons.
 This strong and adaptable grape variety, persists in new environments.
 Rare outside of Italy, the Chianti grape excels in the Mediterranean environment of California's Sierra Foothills.

-Awards: Silver Medal San Francisco Chronicle International Wine Competition, Gold Medal-El Dorado Co Fair, Gold Medal-Amador County Fair.
+Awards: Gold Medal San Francisco Chronicle International Wine Competition, Gold Medal-El Dorado Co Fair, Gold Medal-Amador County Fair.

 Our Sangiovese has made Wine Enthusiast's "Top 100 Wines" since 2009.

 Food Pairings: With a beautifully dark, complex flavor, our 2012 Estate Sangiovese balances out spicy dishes and also complements the taste of bright tomatoes.
 Pairs great with wild duck, thin-crusted pizza, bolognese, and paella!

 Viticulture and Winemaking